Moscow Exchange bets on retail investors, more listings

 In recent years, the Moscow Exchange has implemented infrastructure reforms, including new settlement systems and a central securities depository, making local listings more attractive and easing access for individuals amid globally increased market volatility.

-To attract more clients, the bourse plans to offer early hours trading on its currency markets in 2021 and will expand the range of foreign blue chips on its stock market.
+To attract more clients, the exchange plans to offer early- hours trading on its currency markets in 2021 and will expand the range of foreign blue chips on its stock market.

-In November, the bourse will offer rouble-denominated shares in several U.S. flagships, such as Coca-Cola KO.N and Tesla TSLA.O, taking the overall number of foreign shares it trades to 300 by end-2021, Denisov said.
+In November, it will offer rouble-denominated shares in several U.S. companies, such as Coca-Cola KO.N and Tesla TSLA.O, taking the overall number of foreign shares it trades to 300 by the end of 2021, Denisov said.

 ($1 = 76.9374 roubles)